 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
 You may not take any courses overseas on a Pass/Fail basis.
-Students may not take sport activity courses (e.g. sailing, bowling, golf, etc.) abroad.
+Students may not take sport or physical activity courses (e.g. sailing, bowling, yoga, etc.) abroad.
 These courses will not be credited at Penn State.
 Students must register for a minimum of 21 credits/31.5 Quarter Hours per semester; students can register for a maximum of 24 credits/36 Quarter Hours.
 1 Quarter Hour = 0.3 PSU credits.

 To see what kind of credit students in past semesters have received for courses taken on this program, visit the CIEE Sao Paulo Course Equivalency List.
 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
 To obtain specific instructions on this process visit our Course Equivalencies webpage.